cirosantilli/git-tutorial/index.md

 ##remove a submodule

-TODO test this
+As of git 1.8.3:

+    git submodule deinit path

+Files are kept and the `.submodule` path is not edited.

-Remove it from the `.gitmodules` file:
+Before 1.8.3: first remove it from the `.gitmodules` file:

     vim .submodules

-Remove it from `.git/config`:
+Then Remove it from `.git/config`:

     vim .git/config

+Then:

     rm --cached $path_to_submodule #(no trailing slash).
     rm -Rf .git/modules/$path_to_submodule
     git commit -am 'removed submodule'
     rm -rf $path_to_submodule

-Of course, this is horrible, and it seems that as of git 1.8.3 there will be a `git deinit` command!
-TODO remove when true

 ##change submodule upstream